kdricemt/kdricemt.github.io/_pages/about.md

 ---
 ## About Me
 I am a Ph.D. candidate in [Aeronautics and Astronautics at Stanford University](https://aa.stanford.edu/), working in the [Navigation and Autonomous Vehicles (NAV) Lab](https://navlab.stanford.edu/) under the supervision of [Professor Grace Gao](https://profiles.stanford.edu/gracegao).
-I am graduating this year and open to work.
+I passed my Ph.D. defense in February.
+You can see the [slides](https://drive.google.com/file/d/12F4G9U7KhhXIy83Cb4gy6SoHh23D9SQV/view?usp=sharing) of my denfese here.

-Please see my [CV](/files/Keidai_Iiyama_CV.pdf) and [2-page Resume](files/Keidai_Iiyama_Resume.pdf) (last updated at Feb 2025) for additional details and recent publications.
+Please see my [CV](/files/Keidai_Iiyama_CV.pdf) (last update at Mar 2026) and [2-page Resume](files/Keidai_Iiyama_Resume.pdf) (last updated at Feb 2025) for additional details and recent publications.

 ## Research Directions
-My research develops positioning, navigation, and timing (PNT) algorithms for a "Lunar GPS”—a satellite navigation system to support the next generation of lunar exploration.
+My research develops positioning, navigation, and timing (PNT) algorithms for a "Lunar GPS” (they are officially called Lunar Augmented Navigation Service, LANS)—a satellite navigation system to support the next generation of lunar exploration.
 We are entering a transformative era of space exploration in which NASA and international partners are building LunaNet, an interoperable lunar network that will deliver PNT and communication services across the Moon.

 Designing "Lunar GPS" presents unique technical challenges.
 Lunar navigation satellites must achieve precise orbit determination and time synchronization (ODTS) despite limited ground infrastructure and tight size, weight, and power (SWaP) constraints.
 Signal structures and ephemeris parameterizations suitable for lunar orbits remain undefined, and the system must ensure interoperability and integrity among multiple service providers with minimal ground monitoring.